 -> commercial auto liability insurance,

--> WCB , and has
+-> WCB coverage, and

 -> a written company safety policy.